 Well-designed and operated wholesale distribution, load consolidation, and cross-docking facilities have the potential to maintain the integrity of a pathogen-free product.
-Lapses in facility sanitation or system management have the potential to amplify localized contamination, promote internalization of pathogens into products, and broadly redistribute pathogens.
+Lapses in facility sanitation or system management have the potential to amplify localized contamination, promote the internalization of pathogens into products, and broadly redistribute pathogens.

-Mixed storage and mixed load distribution have the potential to transfer contamination from one lot or product to another that was not previously contaminated, especially where pallet-stacking, ice injection, or top-icing is involved.
+Mixed storage and mixed load distribution have the potential to transfer contamination from one lot or product to a previously uncontaminated produce item, especially where pallet-stacking, ice injection, or top-icing is involved.

-- Be aware of the potential for cross-contamination. - Separate dry and wet products and place water-repellent shipping barriers between commodities in mixed loads.
+- Be aware of the potential for cross-contamination. - Separate dry and wet products and place water-repellant shipping barriers between commodities in mixed loads.